 - View of Gaurishankar, Manaslu, Annapurna Range and several other peaks

 Today we have to wake up early morning and start to trek up to Pikey Peak.
 Initially we walk through forest, until it opens up and we then continue upward.
-Once we arrive at the prayer flags that spot on the summit, then you can see the glimpse of mesmerizing vistas of sunrise over the majestic mountain like Kanchenjunga, Everest, Makalu, Lhotse, Khumbu Kharna, Ama Dablam, Bharuntse, Mera Peak, Kangteka, Tamserku, Tauche Peak, Dudh Khunda, Numbur Himal, Gaurishankar, Langtang range, Gosaikund, Ganesh Himal and the Annapurna range In addition, more than 100 other peaks can be seen from this view point at 4065m.
-After enjoying the view from the Pikey summit, we walk back downhill to base camp for breakfast.
-Then we start to trek on the ridge to Bulbule and trek to Japre.
-Overnight at Japre at 2870m.
+Once we arrive at the prayer flags that spot on the summit, then you can see the glimpse of mesmerizing vistas of sunrise over the majestic mountain like Kanchenjunga, Everest, Makalu, Lhotse, Khumbu Kharna, Ama Dablam, Bharuntse, Mera Peak, Kangteka, Tamserku, Tauche Peak, Dudh Khunda, Numbur Himal, Gaurishankar, Langtang range, Gosaikund, Ganesh Himal and the Annapurna range In addition, more than 100 other peaks can be seen from this viewpoint at 4,065m/13,336 ft.

 - Fantastic vistas of green valley from Pikey Peak Summit.

-On this day, you will be walking on ridge to Phokte danda and have chance to take a glimpse of Mount Everest and several other peaks till to Phokte danda.
+On this day, you will be walking on the ridge to Phokte ridge and have a chance to take a glimpse of Mount Everest and several other peaks till to Phokte danda.
 We walk through shaded rhododendron and pine forests.
 If you are lucky, you can see Ghoral, deer and red fox.
 We stop for lunch at Singaney.
-After lunch, we climb uphill for 2 hours.
-Then we reach at Patale.
-Stay overnight in Patalle.
+After lunch, we climb uphill for 2 hours that takes you to Patalle.

-- Glimpse of Mount Everest on the way.
+- A glimpse of Mount Everest on the way to Patalle.

-- Explore mixed settlement of Sherpa, Magar and Gurung
+- Come across with local people of different ethnic groups i.e. Sherpa, Magar and Gurung

-- If you trek on Saturday and Sunday then you can explore weekend local market.
+- If you trek on Saturday and Sunday then you can explore the weekend local market.

 - Day 10: Drive back to Kathmandu.
 6 hours drive

 Today we bid farewell to the mountains and drive back into the Kathmandu Valley.
 Once you arrive Kathmandu, our representative will transfer you to Hotel.
-You can either take rest or go for shopping to get souvenir for your dear ones.
+You can either take rest or go for shopping to buy a souvenir for your dear ones.